Platform .NET Foundations v0.1.0

 Step 5: Clean up

-Remove the script file when the user is done.
+Remove the app files when the user is done.
 To clear cached build artifacts:

 dotnet clean hello.cs